kintone-workshops/React-x-REST-API-Workshop/docs/Workshop_Steps.md

 ## E. Generate an API token for the Kintone app

-TODO: Is the `Generate an API token for the Kintone app` section needed?

 We need to generate an API Token for our Kintone App.

 1. From the Kintone App, click the **App Settings** button ⚙️ on the upper right side.